Branigan Scholars Grant

 • Student projects should be designed to be completed within a fixed period of time, e.g., a minimum of six weeks and a maximum of nine weeks of full-time work during a summer, depending on the nature of the project.
 All projects are expected to result in a definable product (i.e., a substantial research paper based on primary sources with bibliography, a descriptive/outcome paper for internships, conferences, etc.).
 Successful Branigan projects (available for review in the O'Malley Library Archives) have ranged from 50-70 pages in length.

 • Stipend distribution to students will be in installments with the final payment upon acceptance of the completed project by the Branigan Scholars Committee.
-Completed projects are deposited in the O'Malley Library Archives and may be utilized by the College in appropriate ways.
+Completed projects are deposited in the O'Malley Library Archives and may be utilized by the University in appropriate ways.

 • After review of the completed project, the Branigan Scholars Committee will meet with the student and advisor to discuss the work and, when necessary, will provide suggestions for further revision.